 Chapter delegates are official representatives from each constitiuency representing each chapter.
 All active members who meet the definition of the constituency group they will represent are eligible to serve as a chapter delegate.
 Chapter delegates are eligible to serve on and testify in all reference committees, vote on resolutions in the business session, and vote in the elections.

-To take full advantage, we recommend you arrive on Wednesday, April 29 by 1:30 p.m. to attend the preconference sessions.
-If this is your first time to NCCL or you are looking for a refresher, don’t miss the First-Time Attendee Orientation on Thursday, April 30 at 7:30 a.m.
-There must be a majority present to proceed with business, so plan to stay until the scheduled conclusion of NCCL on Saturday, May 2 at 12 p.m.
+To take full advantage, we recommend you arrive on Wednesday, May 4 by 2 p.m. to attend the preconference sessions.
+First-time attendees won't want to miss the Orientation and Resolution Workshop on Wednesday from 3-4:30 p.m.
+The Wednesday preconference will also include two additional leadership workshops.
+There must be a majority present to proceed with business, so plan to stay until the scheduled conclusion of NCCL on Saturday, May 7 at 12 p.m.

 Currently, there are funds available from the AAFP to reimburse travel expenses for three representatives from each chapter for ACLF or NCCL.
 Funding is also available from the AAFP to reimburse travel expenses for one new physician delegate from each chapter to attend NCCL.
 Some chapters will fund additional travel expenses.
 Contact your chapter to learn more.